munificent/ui-as-code/in-progress/parameter-freedom.md

 function(1, true, "three")
 ```

-When a function type has optional parameter, you can think of it as specifying a
+When a function type has optional parameters, you can think of it as specifying
-*set* of "overloaded" signatures, all of which are valid.
+a *set* of "overloaded" signatures, all of which are valid.
 So:

 ```dart
 function(int a, [bool b, String c])